Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Statistical scaling and intermittency

 If the field is scale invariant, the structure functions follow a power law

 where $\zeta(q)$ denotes the scaling exponents.
-In the absence of intermittency the field is monofractal and $\zeta(q)=qH$, where $H\equiv \zeta(1)$ is the Hurst exponent describing the regularity of the field \citep{Frisch1995,Lovejoy2023}.
-Departures from this linear relation indicate intermittency and reflect the presence of strong, rare fluctuations.
+In the absence of intermittency, the field is monofractal and $\zeta(q)=qH$, where $H\equiv \zeta(1)$ is the Hurst exponent describing the regularity of the field \citep{Frisch1995,Lovejoy2023}.
+Values of $H$ close to unity indicate strong persistence, whereby neighbouring fluctuations remain positively correlated, resulting in a smoother field.
+Conversely, values of $H$ close to zero indicate strong anti-persistence, with neighbouring fluctuations tending to alternate in sign and producing a rougher field.
+Departures from the linear relation $\zeta(q)=qH$ indicate intermittency and reflect the presence of rare, intense fluctuations.